Embedding a YouTube Video on the Site

 - It has been approved by Hancock's Public Affairs and Communications Department

-- It has been uploaded to the Hancock YouTube Channel
+- It has already been uploaded to the Hancock YouTube Channel

-- It has been closed captioned with subtitles
+- It has been closed captioned with subtitles.
+Auto-generated captions are NOT ADA compliant!

-- You may only embed one video per page (unless you have permission to otherwise from web services)
+- You may only embed one video per page (unless you have permission to do otherwise from Web Services)

-If you have any questions about how to accomplish this criteria, please email firstname.lastname@example.org
+If you have any questions about how to accomplish these criteria, please email firstname.lastname@example.org

 Steps to Embed a Video